inem/make-handbook/modern-make-handbook-en.md

 <div style="page-break-after: always;"></div>
 ## 11. Seamless arguments

-What if we could simplify the command by skipping the name of the argument, since we have only one here?
+What if we could simplify the command by skipping the name of the argument since we have only one here?

 Could we just do `make staging-fetch db/dump.tgz`?